DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

 Overview
 --------------------
-The Measurement node is used to find and measure edge, circle, stripe on a gray image.
+The Measurement node is used to find and measure edge, circle, stripe on a gray image, based on differences in pixel intensities.
+Upon finding a marker, the node outputs the marker’s spatial reference position and measures features such as its angle and radius.

 .. image:: images/Measurement/measurement_overview_2.png
    :align: center